 Well, if someone already has a history of polydrug abuse, they’ll be more likely to get addicted to the pain-killing combination.

-Of course, the dose also plays a role in how far the concomitant use of tramadol and gabapentin can affect a person’s well-being.
+Of course, doses of gabapentin and tramadol also plays a role in how far the concomitant use which can affect a person’s well-being.

 How Can You Reduce the Risks?